2016 Seminar Series

 6.00pm - 8.00pm : 21 June : UniSA City West Campus

-As a high achieving student of the UniSA Business School, we are delighted to invite you to the inaugural 'View from the Top' seminar, 'Leadership and Complex Decision Making'.
-Jim McDowell, recently appointed UniSA Chancellor, will be the guest speaker for this event.
+High achieving students of the UniSA Business School were invited to the inaugural 'View from the Top' seminar, 'Leadership and Complex Decision Making' in June 2016.
+Jim McDowell, UniSA Chancellor, was the guest speaker for this event.

 With over 35 years’ experience in Aerospace and Defense, Jim was CEO of BAE Systems Saudi Arabia (BAESSA) and previously Chief Executive, BAE Systems Australia.